BoazHalter/PERIMETER81/README.md

 6. Access the server:
 Open a web browser and go to http://localhost:8080.

-ContributingContributions are welcome!
+ContributingContributions are welcome!.
 Please fork the repository and create a pull request with your changes.
-License
-This project is licensed under the MIT License.
+License This project is licensed under the MIT License.
 See the LICENSE file for details.
 Feel free to modify this template based on additional specific details about your project. incognito.